waterstopper/waterstopper.github.io/content/regina/types.md

 `clear()`

-`sort(desc: Bool = false)` - sorts target array in place, returns null.
+`sort(desc: Bool = false)` - sorts target list in place, returns null.

-`sorted(desc: Bool = false)` - does not sort target, returns sorted array.
+`sorted(desc: Bool = false)` - does not sort target, returns sorted list.
 ``

-// adds x to the end of array
+// adds x to the end of list
-fun add(arr, i, x) // inserts x at index i fun remove(arr, a) // removes element x if found and returns 1 if removed successfully, 0 if not fun removeAt(arr, i) // removes element by index fun has(arr, x) // returns 1 if array contains x, else returns 0
+fun add(arr, i, x) // inserts x at index i fun remove(arr, a) // removes element x if found and returns 1 if removed successfully, 0 if not fun removeAt(arr, i) // removes element by index fun has(arr, x) // returns 1 if list contains x, else returns 0

 ## Dictionary